 High altitude on a mountain lake means thin air, and you'll want to check with your mechanic about tuning the engine to run with sea level power even in the mountains.
 Every engine is different, and some modern engines have sensors that automatically adjust the fuel mixture to match varying air densities, but you may want to rejet the carb or tinker with the idle stop on older engines.
 If time is not a problem, one solution is to get a quick carb adjustment when you get to your destination lake.

-Your car will also have added strains put on it, not just from the thin air that reduces your usable towing power, but from the rigors of towing uphill on twisting roads.
+Your tow vehicle will also have added strains put on it, not just from the thin air that reduces your usable towing power, but from the rigors of towing uphill on twisting roads.
 Heat is the number one enemy of your tow car, as you know from watching as your radiator boiled over after towing up a 10-degree incline in 90-degree summer heat.

-Once boat, trailer and car are in shape, it's time to take a look at yourself.
+Once boat, trailer and vehicle are in shape, it's time to take a look at yourself.
 The thin air at high altitudes (as low as 5,000 feet) can seriously affect your breathing and subsequently your heart rate.
 That easy hour of waterskiing at sea level can leave you limp as a dishrag on a mountain lake, and a hike up a nearby hill can finish you for the day.
 Take it easy until your body adjusts to less oxygen, and you'll soon be back at peak performance.
 By the same token, those mountain lake waters, so inviting on a hot afternoon, are probably a lot colder than you're used to, and that can dangerously sap your energy.
 Even at midsummer, deep mountain lakes can maintain a temperature that is well into the hypothermia danger zone, especially if they're snow fed.

 While towing to or from the mountains, it's easy to try to cover too much ground.
 Cranking your rig around winding roads is both physically and mentally tiring, so you should plan regular stops to rest both car and driver.
 Besides, you'll probably be traveling slower than your normal highway speeds, so you'll need to allow for additional time.